 - Normal operating positions, alternate operating positions;

 - Start-up, shut-down, and draining procedures;

 - Process control;

-- Fail-safe features:
+- Fail-safe features;

 - Emergency operation procedures;

 - Common operating and control problems;

 - Out-of-service procedures;

 - Instrumentation and controls descriptions; and

 - Engineering design information.

 The O&M Manual must provide the schedules and procedures pertaining to the preventative maintenance program and corrective maintenance procedures, or references to these procedures in the manufacturer's maintenance manuals for the treatment works' infrastructure.
 The permittee shall include in the O&M Program and corresponding Manual, a System Cleaning Program which is designed to ensure the entire collection system, including, but not limited to, outfalls and regulators, is sufficiently clean in order to function properly and minimize CSO-related street flooding which can include overflows to basements, streets and other public and private areas.
 Ensuring the entire collection system is sufficiently clean can be done through regular inspection and, if necessary, cleaning.
 Such inspection and cleaning should be done, such that within five years, the entire system has been covered where the length of the system shall be defined in linear feet/miles.
-Specifically, for the Town of Guttenberg, the total system is 4.7 miles long which includes 943 feet of overflow pipe.
+Specifically, for Fort Lee, the total system is 43 miles long.
 The System Cleaning Program shall also include an annual certification to be sent to NJDEP that a minimum of 20% of the system (by linear feet/miles) shall have been inspected and, if necessary, cleaned, within the last year.
 Alternatively, if less than 20% of the system has been completed within the last year, a statement of how much of the system was inspected and, if necessary, cleaned, within the last year and a plan to ensure that 100% of the system is inspected and if necessary cleaned, by the expiration date of the permit.